martingasser/ismir-variations/README.md

-# 20 years of ISMIR -- community video
+# 20 Years of ISMIR - Community Video

 This github project provides infos and files for ISMIR 2019's community contributions: "Variations on ISMIR"